That Thing You Do! (1996)

 Mr. White: Good morning, Guy.
 We have a crisis here - your bass player has disappeared, and you are still in bed!
 Just calling to tell you to get your patootie down to the television studio!
 You're gonna be on TV tonight!

-Jimmy: [he's just written "Oneders"] See - the Oneders, Lenny.
+Jimmy: [he's just written "Oneders"] No, look - the Oneders, Lenny.

 Victor 'Boss Vic Koss' Kosslovich: Hello, Pittsburrrrrgh!